DroopyTersen/PortalsDevTraining/typescript-intro/README.md

 > There are tradeoffs to default vs named import/exports.
 Named can save you space, but if you are pulling a dozen functions from the same file, your import statement can get pretty unruly.

+### Exercise: Moduluarize the Dog Classes
+Turn each class you created in the previous exercise into it's own module.

+1. Create a `.ts` file for each dog class
+2. Create an `entry.ts` file and create instances of the classes and invoke their methods.
+3. Run the TypeScript compiler
+    - `tsc entry.ts`